The short version

 My life in turnaround

-I returned to L.A., this time as a graduate student in the Professional Writing Program at the University of Southern California.
+I returned to L.A., this time as a graduate student in the now-defunct Professional Writing Program at the University of Southern California.
 I never got my master’s degree, but I got two remarkable breaks.

 In my first semester, I answered a blind ad in the L.A.
 Times for an editor at a health and fitness magazine.
 It didn’t say which magazine, but it didn’t really matter; I’d never heard of Men’s Fitness before I applied for a job there.
 I didn’t get that job, but my clips from the Sun were promising enough to get me some freelance assignments and part-time work editing copy at another Weider magazine, Muscle & Fitness.
 A few months later, in early 1992, another full-time job opened up at Men’s Fitness, and I’ve been writing about exercise and nutrition ever since.